gardener/gardener/docs/usage/shoot_status.md

 - certificatesigningrequests
 - priorityclasses

-If one of the above resources triggers the remediator, the only way to resolve it is to remove that particular resource from your webhook's `rules`s.
+If one of the above resources triggers the remediator, the preferred solution is to remove that particular resource from your webhook's `rules`.
+You can also use the `objectSelector` to reduce the scope of webhook's `rules`.
+However, in special cases where a webhook is absolutely needed for the workload, it is possible to add the `remediation.webhook.shoot.gardener.cloud/exclude=true` annotation to your webhook so that the remediator ignores it.
+This annotation **should not use to silence an alert**, but rather to confirm that a webhook won't cause problems.
+Note that all of this is no perfect solution and just done on a best effort basis, and only the owner of the webhook can know whether it indeed is problematic and configured correctly.

-You can also find help from the [Kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#best-practices-and-warnings)
+You can also find more help from the [Kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#best-practices-and-warnings)

-> By setting `.controllers.shootCare.webhookRemediatorEnabled=true` in the gardenlet configuration, the auto-remediation of webhooks not following the best practices can be turned on in the shoot clusters.
-> Concretely, missing `namespaceSelector`s or `objectSelector`s will be added and too high `timeoutSeconds` will be lowered.
-> In some cases, the `failurePolicy` will be set from `Fail` to `Ignore`.
-> Gardenlet will also add an annotation to make it visible to end-users that their webhook configurations were mutated and should be fixed by them in the first place.
-> Note that all of this is no perfect solution and just done on a best effort basis.
-> Only the owner of the webhook can know whether it indeed is problematic and configured correctly.
->
-> Webhooks labeled with `remediation.webhook.shoot.gardener.cloud/exclude=true` will be excluded from auto-remediation.

 **`MaintenancePreconditionsSatisfied`**: